promptfoo/promptfoo/site/docs/configuration/guide.md

       topic: 'theoretical quantum physics in alternate dimensions'
 ```

-## Tools and functions
+## Tools and Functions

-promptfoo supports OpenAI tools, functions, and other provider-specific configurations like temperature, number of tokens, and so on.
+promptfoo supports tool use and function calling with OpenAI and Anthropic models, as well as other provider-specific configurations like temperature and number of tokens.
+For more information on defining functions and tools, see the [OpenAI provider docs](/docs/providers/openai#using-tools) and the [Anthropic provider docs](/docs/providers/anthropic#tool-use).

-To use, override the `config` key of the provider.
-See example [here](/docs/providers/openai#using-tools).

 ## Transforming outputs